 As I create this site, I am sharply aware of the limitations of language.
 I know that some of the words I use will alienate some people.
 I know that if I try to be more precise in meaning, my language will become cumbersome.
 Alas.
 I also know that I cannot convey the experience of grace to anyone.
 It must be a personal experience.
 If you have not experienced grace, all my words about grace probably sound like the ramblings of a mad woman.
 If you’ve experienced it, YEAH!

 While I was having these grace experiences, I was exploring another seemingly unrelated idea, that of evolution.
 At first, the science of evolution seemed to suggest that grace was merely a delusional state of mind.
-However, the more I explored the science of evolution, the more apparent it became to me of what I now call the “Evolution’s Arrow” and “Survival of the Most Harmonious.”
+However, the more I explored the science of evolution, the more apparent it became to me that the whole process of evolution is driven by energy and more specifically synergy.
+Evolution has a direction.
+Some call this direction “Evolution’s Arrow.”
+In biology, we can see that it is “Survival of the Most Harmonious.”
 I don’t know if it’s “chance” or “purpose”, but growing mountains of evidence show that the universe, (at least in our galaxy) has a direction toward greater cooperation, greater consciousness and greater compassion.
 Furthermore, organisms that harmonize best with the laws of the universe survive.
 These revelations are awesome to me!
 I cannot convey the sense of serenity it gives me to know that the power that creates the universe conspires on our behalf.
 Whenever I feel glum and remember Evolution’s Arrow I feel a sense of optimism.
 I immediately realize that “This too will pass.”
 More than this, I realize that “This particular obstacle may be an opportunity” and “if I align with the divine I’ll feel fine.”